Espectro I: Retirement and death

-By mid-1974 Hernández' health had deteriorated to the point where he was forced to retire from wrestling, opting instead to become a professional wrestling trainer, teaching his students both the technical aspects of Lucha Libre as well as the showmanship he had been renowned in the 1950s.
+By mid-1974 Hernández' health had deteriorated to the point where he was forced to retire from professional wrestling, opting instead to become a professional wrestling trainer, teaching his students both the technical aspects of lucha libre, a professional wrestling style originary from Mexico, as well as the showmanship he had been renowned in the 1950s.
 Among his students were his sons Antonio and Arturo Hernández Herrada as well as a third son whose full name has not been revealed.
 Antonio would work as "El Hijo del Espectro" ("The Son of Espectro") and later on as "Sliver Cat", while Arturo would become Espectro 2000 and then later El Picudo and Devil Rocker.
 His third son is the enmascarado Espectro de Ultratumba, but since he has not been unmasked so his real name has not been confirmed.
 Hernández also trained his nephew Antonio Peña and allowed him to take the name "Espectro Jr." He also trained other wrestler such as Climax I and II, Voltio Negro, Guerrero de la Muerte and the original Máscara Sagrada, His finals years were quiet until his death on October 13, 1993, in Mexico City.